 I have always dreamed of being an artist ever since I was a kid.
 Coming from a family of engineers, I was always told that art wouldn’t pay the bills.
 As a result, I became an electrical engineer.

 Despite studying engineering, I’ve always dreamed of being a digital nomad and working online.
 However, at the time I had no idea what it was called.
-Despite my best efforts, there was no substantial information on the internet on how to become one.
+Despite my best efforts, there was no substantial information on how to become one on the internet.
 Therefore, I put it aside.
 However, I never stopped dreaming about it.

 I have worked in the construction industry for five years.
 Along with my full-time job, I worked all kinds of jobs related to the arts during those five years.
 For a while, I was a photographer and a videographer for a small studio.
 It was my way of coping with the stress of my day job.